movidius/ncappzoo/networks/inception_v1/README.md

  - name: 'data', shape: [1x3x224x224], Expected color order is BGR.
 The original model expects the RGB color order, but for this sample, the IR is compiled with the --reverse_input_channels option to convert the IR to expect the BGR color order.

 ### Outputs
  - name: 'InceptionV1/Logits/Predictions/Softmax', shape: [1, 1001] - Output indexes represent each class probability.
+This model includes the background class, but it is not used in this sample.

 ## Running this Example
 You can run the sample with the command: